nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    * - ``steps``
      - t
      - Convert a time into a number of simulation steps.
 See the section :ref:`Handling of time` for more information.
+   * - ``resolution``
+     -
+     - In the ``update`` block, or in initialising expressions, returns the current timestep taken in milliseconds.
+See the section :ref:`Handling of time` for more information.
    * - ``timestep``
      -
      - In the ``update`` block, returns the current timestep taken in milliseconds.
 See the section :ref:`Handling of time` for more information.